 - You didn’t use the same application name in both instances (pay attention to the EUREKA-CLUSTER in the screenshot, what do you see?).

 /eurekain your defaultZone URLs.

-- You are using the same hostname for both instances (e.g. localhost).
+- Did you use the same hostname for both instances (e.g. localhost)?
 Remember that they must be different.

 - The hostnames can’t be mapped by your computer (did you include them in your hosts file?).

 Now that we have our Eureka Cluster, let’s use it to register some dummy clients and see how Service Discovery with Eureka and Peer replication works.

 To see Eureka in action and demonstrate that everything is working as expected, we’ll create two Spring Boot applications, each one registering in only one of the instances of the Eureka cluster.
 We want to prove that the cluster will replicate the registry entries so, in our example, these micro-apps will be able to see each other by using their application alias.

 If you want to start from scratch, go to start.spring.io and choose Spring Boot 2, Maven and Eureka Discovery and Web as dependencies.
 Otherwise, just clone the repository available on GitHub.